 What were the factors that triggered the Sri Lankan Economic Crisis

-Some of the the factors that triggered the economic crisis in Sri Lanka were:
+Some of the factors that triggered the economic crisis in Sri Lanka were:

 - This led to a dip in the forex reserve (from $7.5 billion in 2019 to $2.8 billion in July 2021).

-- Dip in other sources of revenue led to high cost in importing of essential items, including food.
+- A dip in other sources of revenue led to high costs in importing of essential items, including food.